 This guide walks you through the process of integrating your ASP.NET Core Blazor application with Zoho CRM using dotConnect for Zoho CRM — a powerful ADO.NET provider from Devart.
-You'll set up OAuth authentication, connect to the CRM API, and perform basic data operations (read, insert, delete) directly from your Blazor frontend or backend logic.
+Here, you'll learn how to set up OAuth authentication, connect to the CRM API, and perform basic data operations (read, insert, delete) directly from your Blazor frontend or backend logic.

 Why dotConnect for Zoho CRM?